Context-Bounded Model Checking for POWER: Translation

-Since it is not feasible to record the initializing, committing, and propagating contexts of an unbounded number of events in an SC run, our algorithm will instead predict the {\it summary} of effects of arbitrarily long sequences of events that may occur in a given context.
-This is implemented using an intricate scheme that first {\it guesses} and then {\it checks} these summaries.
+Since it is not feasible to record the initializing, committing, and propagating contexts of an unbounded number of events in the SC runs of a finite-state program, our algorithm will instead predict the {\it summary} of effects of arbitrarily long sequences of events that may occur in a given context.
+This is implemented using a scheme that first {\it guesses} and then {\it checks} these summaries.
 Concretely, each event $\event$ in the run $\run$ is simulated by a sequence of instructions in $\srun$.
 This sequence of instructions will be executed atomically (without interruption from other processes and events).
 More precisely, if $\event$ is fetched in a context $\kk:1\leq\kk\leq\contextnum$, then the corresponding sequence of instructions will be executed in the same context $\kk$ in $\srun$.
-Furthermore, we let $\srun$ {\it guess} ({\it speculate}) (i) the contexts in which $\event$ will be initialized, committed, and propagated to other processes, and (ii) the values of variables that are seen by read operations.
-Then, we {\it check} whether the guesses made by $\srun$ are valid w.r.t.\ the POWER semantics.
+Furthermore, we let $\srun$ {\it guess} \begin{enumerate} \item the contexts where $\event$ will be initialized, committed, and propagated to the other processes, and \item the values of variables that are seen by read operations. \end{enumerate} Then, we {\it check} whether the guesses made by $\srun$ are valid according to the POWER semantics.
 As we will see below, these checks are done both on-the-fly during $\srun$, as well as at the end of $\srun$.
-To implement the guess-and-check scheme, we use a number of data structures, described below.